boxblinkracer/buddy-actions/README.md

 For more information about each action, please see the README.md in the corresponding folder.
 These README files will also be visible directly inside Buddy.

+# Things to consider

+Please note that the names of the actions are prefixed with `BBR` for boxblinkracer.
+I did already ask Buddy to implement 2 values for the technical name, as well as for the display name.
+I decided to use the BBR prefix to avoid conflicts with other actions.
+Unfortuantely this technical name is currently also the display name.

 # Reliability

 Please note, that I usually try to create high quality products.